amoghkemp/amoghkemp.github.io/index.md

+## Home

-## Welcome to my homepage.
+Welcome to my homepage.
 You can find information about my projects, programming and hobbies.

 <p>